Xalalau/Zombie-Survival-v1.11-Fix/README.md

 # REQUIREMENTS

-- Counter-Strike: Source downloaded and mounted in GMod
+- Counter-Strike: Source downloaded and mounted in GMod OR this addon https://steamcommunity.com/sharedfiles/filedetails/?id=797917860

 # WANTED DEAD OR ALIVE